About Us – Gestational Diabetes UK

 I chose to launch a website over writing a book so that I could constantly update and refresh the information, keeping on top of research and data.
 The more I learn, the more I want to share.

 The website has been a huge learning curve and gamble, especially as I have very little IT skills or knowledge, but with the help of YouTube clips and lots of researching online, I seem to have managed to cobble something together that is working.

 I now offer 2 membership options, Bronze and Silver.
 This membership helps pay for the running costs of the website and small wage to myself as a stay at home mother, so that I can continue with my passion of researching and helping mothers with gestational diabetes.
-It also means that the information on the website remains free for all to use.
+It also means with only extra convenience being offered in the paid membership, all the required and needed advice remains free for all to use.

 Twitter where I share information, raise awareness and try to challenge some of the issues ladies with Gestational Diabetes face